ChicoState/SoftwareEngineering/x04-Backlog/AKKA.md

 * As a developer, I want to add a poll feature so that different opinions can be considered.
 * As a developer, I want to add a review tab to take reviews from users to make sure they are satisfied with the product.
 * As a project lead, I want to add progress tab to track the progress of the assigned tasks.
+* As a user, I want to see a wish list window where I can list new features.